How to Use AI to Learn How to Use AI

 Try this prompt today:

 "I want to use you to help me organize my life/work/studies better.
-What are 5 specific ways you can help me that I might not know about?
+List 5 specific ways you can help me that I might not know about.
 Please teach me the best prompts to use for each one."

 It’s kind of amazing what you can learn about how you can use AI, just by asking AI.
 It turns the tool into a teacher, and suddenly, that blank page isn't so empty anymore.
 It becomes a map.